 As expected, it has an artificial strawberry taste, combined with mild medicine taste.
 But surprisingly, the tastes are both mild, which isn’t ideal, but not undrinkable.
 Not too sweet either.
 The texture was ok, a bit thinner than expected.
 I could finish all of them, but wouldn’t have them again.

 Next is milk chocolate.
 Has a rich smell and darker chocolate color than I expected.
 It was solid, no real complaints.
 I’ve found that vanilla & chocolate flavors of milk-based products always seem to be ok.
 It is really hard to replicate the texture and body with plant-based ingredients.
 I’d have this again.

 Third up, vanilla.
 Soon as I open it I get hit by the super artificial vanilla smell, I know I’m not going to like this one.
 The first sip became the last sip!
 Seems much sweeter than the others.
 The sucralose really hits hard on this one.
 PASS!

 Last, dark chocolate.
 Honestly, not much different than milk chocolate.
 If chocolate is your jam, just grab whichever is cheaper.

 The bars are a bit shorter than your average candy bar.

-It was more dense than I expected, almost like it had been in the fridge, but was only on the counter.
-Taste wise, it was super sweet…the kind of sweet that even after swallowing, really sticks around.
+It was denser than I expected, almost like it had been in the fridge, but was only on the counter.
+Taste-wise, it was super sweet…the kind of sweet that even after swallowing, really sticks around.
 It did actually taste like cookie dough, so there’s that and does contain many if not all of the vitamins and minerals as the shakes do.

 But, I didn’t care too much for it, honestly.
 It was just way too sweet to be enjoyable.